Krešimir Damjanović architect/ artist

 Prefece

-The models, in the style of J. L. Durand and his publication "Précis des leçons d'architecture données à l'École royale polytechnique", are divided typologically and taxatically.
-Four rows, four columns.
-A row indicates a type, a column an elaboration/variant of the same.
-But this mathematicality is not literal, but intuitive in nature.
-Using references from the history of architecture, motifs, i.e. urban spaces from one's own city (Zadar, Croatia), and one's own artistic aspirations, abstract spatial models were created that are "inhabited" by the function of a public toilet, a Mediterranean garden as a place for a break, and new transitional types of space in order to create a transitional connection from public to private space.
+The architectural models, presented in the style of J.L.
+Durand and his publication *Précis des leçons d'architecture données à l'École royale polytechnique*, are divided typologically and taxonomically.
+Four columns, four rows.
+Each column corresponds to a type, while each row represents an elaboration or variant of that type.
+However, this mathematical approach is not literal, but primarily intuitive in nature.
+Drawing upon historical architectural references, motifs derived from urban spaces in my own city of Zadar, Croatia, and my personal artistic aspirations, I have developed abstract spatial models "inhabited" by functions such as a public toilet, a Mediterranean garden as a place for rest, and new transitional, almost liminal spaces that gradually transition from public to private.

-- The first row refers to the character of the pavilion in the style of J. Paxton's idea of the Crystal Palace; through elements of axial symmetry, the use of glass and its transparency as a motif, and the planting of Mediterranean plants within the greenhouse pavilion, where each pavilion creates a specific path to the toilet.
+- The first row draws inspiration from J. Paxton's Crystal Palace, incorporating elements of axial symmetry, the use of glass and its transparency as a defining motif, and the integration of Mediterranean plants within the greenhouse pavilion, where each pavilion leads to a specific path towards the toilet.